suchanek/PMA/README.md

 # Introduction

-Python and Jupyter Notebook code for Astronomical analysis.
-Written by Eric G. Suchanek, Ph.D. in affiliation with the Monterey Institute for Research in Astronomy (MIRA).
+Jupyter notebooks for Astronomical analysis.
+Written by Eric G. Suchanek, Ph.D., Monterey Institute for Research in Astronomy (MIRA).

 ## Getting Started

-This library has been developed using *Anaconda* and has been tested under OSX 10.15, Ubuntu 18.04, Windows 7 Professional and Windows 10.
+These notebooks have been developed using *Anaconda* and has been tested under OSX 10.15, Ubuntu 18.04, Windows 7 Professional and Windows 10.
 I have used Microsoft's *Visual Studio Code* IDE for development and have been in general quite pleased with it.
 It plays well with Anaconda and can correctly use the virtual python environment described below.

 *NB:* As with any Python project there are a number of libraries that must be installed.
 Anaconda/conda greatly facilitates this process.
 This will be described more fully below: